-Lynnea Martinez, Campus Pastor, assists and plans the chapel and spiritual formation programs for the Campus Ministries program.
-The Campus Pastor has primary responsibility for the spiritual growth and ministry oversight of Messenger College's Campus Ministries program under the supervision of the Director of Student Development.
+Lynnea Martinez, Director of Spiritual Life (Campus Pastor), assists and plans the chapel and spiritual formation programs for the Campus Ministries program.
+The Campus Pastor has primary responsibility for the spiritual growth and ministry oversight of Messenger College's Campus Ministries program under the supervision of the Acting Director of Student Development.
 Contact info: lmartinez@messengercollege.edu